 Alternative asset classes (private equity, private debt, venture capital, infrastructure and real estate) have grown significantly over the past years and are expected to continue to grow as institutional (and individual) investors seek ways to diversify their portfolio holdings with various return and risk profiles.

-In the context of unprecedented market conditions and a challenging global economy, fair valuation of alternative investments/assets, including strength and reliability of the valuation process, is an ever-increasing area of focus for investors, fund managers, accounting standards setting bodies, auditors, and regulators.
+In the context of unprecedented market conditions and a challenging global economy, fair valuation of alternative investments/assets, including strength and reliability of the valuation process, is an ever-increasing area of focus for investors, fund managers, accounting standards setting bodies, auditors and regulators.

-Language: English
+Language: Available in English

-Number of participants: 25
+Number of participants: up to 18

 The module will cover the following topics: